Fatma Sultan (daughter of Abdulmejid I): Second marriage

-After the death of Ali Galib Pasha, who had an accident and drowned in the Bosphorus, in 1858, she married, Mehmed Nuri Pasha, son of Arif Pasha on 24 March 1859.
+After the death of Ali Galib Pasha, who had an accident and drowned in the Bosphorus, in 1858, she married Mehmed Nuri Pasha, son of Arif Pasha on 24 March 1859.
 They had two children, Sultanzade Mehmed Fuad Bey and Emine Lütfiye Hanımsultan.
 Both of them died young.
 Following the dubious conviction and exile to Arabia of her husband for complicity in the death of Sultan Abdulaziz in 1876, Fatma withdrew to her palace.
-In 1878, she and her siblings including her half-brothers Prince Ahmed Kemaleddin, and Prince Selim Süleyman, and half-sister Seniha Sultan and her husband Mahmud Celaleddin Pasha, were all involved in the Ali Suavi incident with the objective of restoring Murad to the throne.
+In 1878, she and her siblings including her half-brothers Prince Ahmed Kemaleddin, and Prince Selim Süleyman, and half-sister Seniha Sultan and her husband Mahmud Celaleddin Pasha, were all involved in the Ali Suavi incident with the objective of restoring Murad V to the throne.
 The coup failed and Fatma was placed under house arrest until her death.
-She continued to correspond throughout her life with Murad V, to whom she was the closest siblings.
+She continued to correspond throughout her life with Murad V, to whom she was the closest sibling.
 Her adoptive mother Servetseza Kadın, also a supporter of Murad V, mysteriously died a few months later.
 She was widowed at her husband's death in 1881, killed by Abdülhamid II, even though he had promised Fatma to spare him.

 Relationship with Murad V

 Fatma Sultan was the closest half-sister of Murad V, son of Abdülmecid I and Şevkefza Kadin, who was sultan for only three months in 1876, before being deposed by Abdülhamid II, also a son of Abdülmecid I and another consort, for supposed mental incapacity, and locked up with his family in the Çırağan Palace.

 Fatma was the relative who visited him most times.
 On one occasion the palace guards sent to Çırağan from Yıldız Palace attempted to prevent her from seeing her brother.
 Fatma, furious, screamed and threatened the guards, reminding them that she was a princess and that no one could prevent her from entering, least of all ensign, and that if she wanted to see Murad she would see him, even if she had to stay there all night.
 It took the intervention of the Beşiktaş police to disperse the crowd that stopped to watch and secure the carriage of the princess.
-In a panic, the guards sent a message to Abdülhamid II, who sent an his man, Cevher Ağa, with orders to allow Fatma to enter and see Murad and to tell her that the guards were new and had misunderstood the Sultan's orders, who would never stop his family members from visiting each other.
-On another occasion, worried about Murad's health, she managed to have him examined by her personal doctor, sent secretly to his Palace disguised as a Kalfa.
+In a panic, the guards sent a message to Abdülhamid II, who sent one of his men, Cevher Ağa, with orders to allow Fatma to enter and see Murad and to tell her that the guards were new and had misunderstood the Sultan's orders, who would never stop his family members from visiting each other.
+On another occasion, worried about Murad's health, she managed to have him examined by her personal doctor, sent secretly to his palace disguised as a Kalfa.